Introduction & Welcome

 The brainchild of Guillermo Vásquez de Velasco, dean of the College of Liberal Arts and Social Sciences, “Multidisciplinary Strategic Thinking for Wicked Problems: The Homelessness Case Study,” examined how critical, systems and design thinking might be used to take a second look at complex societal problems like homelessness.

 Several student class project ideas focused on a “housing first” model.
-The main concept: provide permanent housing to those experiencing homelessness as a springboard to then begin addressing other issues such as joblessness, substance abuse and balancing a budget.
+The main concept: provide permanent housing to those experiencing homelessness as a springboard to then begin addressing other issues such as joblessness and substance abuse.

 To help shape the multidisciplinary approach to the homelessness discussion, Vásquez de Velasco recruited all of his fellow DePaul deans to lead a class discussion.
 Each dean led a class during the 11-week course, bringing his or her own areas of expertise to the classroom discussion.